Nationwide Government Contracts Appellate Help. Call 1-866-601-5518 for a FREE Initial Consultation.

 Pacific Gas and Electric Co., et al., v.
 United States, No. 2015-5082 (Oct.
 3, 2016) (affirms CoFC’s dismissal of breach of contract suit because plaintiffs do not have privity of contract with Government and, therefore, lack standing)

 Guardian Moving Storage v.
 United States, No. 2015-5132 (Aug.
 22, 2016) (nonprecedential; affirms prior CoFC decision; government contract protests against corrective action was based on flawed assumption that protester’s proposal was acceptable and that no corrective action was necessary)

 Zafer Taahhut Insaat ve Ticaret A.S. v.
 United States, No. 2015-5083 (Aug.
 17, 2016) (affirms CoFC decision; no evidence Government denied request for time extension, which is a required element of constructive acceleration claim, and contractor failed to establish Government’s negotiations with Pakistan to re-open one contract route amounted to fault on the part of the Government establishing a constructive change)

 If your company is contemplating filing an appeal to the US Court of Appeals for the Federal Circuit, there is limited time.
-Call the CAFC government contract appellate lawyers at Watson & Associates, LLC.
+Call one of the top appellate law firms for federal contracts.
+Contact the government contract appellate attorneys at Watson & Associates, LLC.
 Free initial consultation.
 1-866-601-5518.